ISISComputingGroup/ibex_user_manual/doc/how_to/Navigate-Synoptics.rst

 In IBEX, synoptic views provide you with interactive, schematic views of your instrument.
 Each icon on a synoptic view represents a device attached to your instrument.
 You can tailor the synoptic view to display key PVs next to the device icons.
 By double-clicking on an item, you can drill down to see more detail.

 The focus of this page is navigating synoptic views.
-If you wish to create your own synoptic view see :doc:`Create and Manage Synoptics`.
+If you wish to create your own synoptic view see :doc:`Create-and-Manage-Synoptics`.

 .. contents:: **Contents**

 Selecting a Synoptic View
 -------------------------

 #.
-To view an instrument synoptic, click on the ``Synoptic`` button on the View Selector (see [[Views]]).
+To view an instrument synoptic, click on the :ref:`Synoptic<view_synoptic>` button on the view selector
 #.
 If a default synoptic has been defined for your current configuration, IBEX will display it.
 The name of the synoptic will be displayed in the drop-down menu in the area labelled ``Synoptic Selection`` at the top of the synoptic display area.
 #.
 If no default synoptic has been defined for your current configuration, IBEX will display ``--NONE--`` in the drop-down menu in the ``Synoptic Selection`` area and the synoptic display will be blank.
 #.
 You can choose to view any synoptic defined for your instrument by clicking on the drop-down menu in ``Synoptic Selection`` area and choosing any of the synoptics listed.
 IBEX will refresh the synoptic display to show your chosen synoptic.